ekisu/mpv-webm/.github/issue_template.md

 ## Log file

 Attach the log file here.
-To generate a log file, you can add `log-file=log.txt` temporarily to your mpv.conf (it will be placed on the same location of the video file).
+To generate a log file, you can add `log-file=log.txt` temporarily to your mpv.conf, or add `--log-file=log.txt` to the command line (it will be placed on the same location of the video file).
 You can use services like [pastebin](https://pastebin.com/) or similar ones to upload the file.